idolmatster/doujin_downloader/README.md

 # doujin_downloader
-linux/posix complient download script for doujins
+gnu/linux compatible download script for doujins

+# requirements
+if you use a debian based distro that uses the apt packagemanager you can use the install.sh
+otherwise you will need to install the dependencies by yourself
+- wget
+- zip
+- libpodofo-utils

-#open like this
+# open like this
 scriptname gallery_id number_of_pages nh_id
 SAMPLE ./xtest.sh 530640 34 81391

 # how to get the IDs